liisaratsep/TransformerTTS/README.md

 - [MelGAN](https://github.com/seungwonpark/melgan)
 - [HiFiGAN](https://github.com/jik876/hifi-gan)

-For quick inference with these vocoders, checkout the Vocoding branch.

 Being non-autoregressive, this Transformer model is:

 - Robust: No repeats and failed attention modes for challenging sentences.